wmeints/ml-quickstart-guide/README.md

 1. First, clone the repository to disk.
 2. Next, install revelation with the command `pip install revelation`
-3. Then, run the command `revelation start <module-name>/slides.md` to start the presentation (replace the name of the module).
+3. Then, run the command `revelation start slides/<module-name>/slides.md` to start the presentation.

 ## Running the labs